rightscale-blueprints/linux_server/README.md

 ##Updating cookbooks

+To update a cookbook (example, postfix):

+	librarian-chef update postfix

-To refresh the cookbooks in `cookbooks/` per the `Cheffile`, run the following:
+To refresh all the cookbooks in `cookbooks/` per the `Cheffile`, run the following:

 	librarian-chef install